The Antidote - Tony Matthews: Your Composer of Note

 For this was a human child

-He would have screamed for food
+He would have screamed for food.

-Inside the swaddling cloths defiled
+Inside the swaddling clothes defiled

 He would have peed and pooed.

-His mother would have fed him
+His mother would have fed him,

-The way that they know best
+The way that they know best.

 No Cow & Gate around that time